danadria/danadria.github.io/_pages/about.md

 My name is Daniel Anadria and I am a PhD candidate at Utrecht University.
 I'm affiliated with the Department of Methodology and Statistics and the Algorithmic Society (AlgoSoc) Consortium.
 I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing (NLP).

 I am researching ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on NLP-systems for clinical decision-making.
-My supervisors are Dr. Anastasia Giachanou and Prof. Daniel Oberski.
+My supervisors are dr. Anastasia Giachanou and prof. dr. Daniel Oberski.

 <!-- I am a rising statistician and a data scientist in the final year